Can you sell your house if you have equity release?

 Within this area of the market, products are becoming increasingly flexible, with features such as receiving monthly income from your property wealth now available.

-This in turn allows you to make interest payments over the course of the loan and also allows for downsizing in the future.
+This in turn allows you to make interest payments throughout the loan and also allows for downsizing in the future.

 The Equity Release Council has pushed through changes to increase the flexibility of equity release products amongst lenders and assist the market in becoming fully regulated.